 By using the following Medicare Supplement Plan Comparison Chart, you can visually see what’s covered by each plan.
 It couldn’t be any easier.

 If you live in Massachusetts, Minnesota or Wisconsin, your plan options are slightly different.
 Each of these three states follows its own rules for Medigap coverage.

 Please note that Medigap Plan F and Plan C are no longer be available to new enrollees.
-As of 1 January 2020 Congress no longer allows Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... to cover the Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care....
+As of 1 January 2020 Congress no longer allows Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... to cover the Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare...
 A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., which Plans F and C cover.
 Beneficiaries already enrolled in one of these plans are grandfathered in, so long as they keep their current policy.

 Understand How Medicare Supplement Plans are Rated for Price Increased